Fortyseven/SpareDeck/README.md

 There was also an attempt made at generating the QR code for the 3DS Pokedex app, but I never finished it.
 Have at it.

 Anyway, as ever, contribute or die! ;)

+(I should note that this was pretty early in my Android days, don't kill me.)